 My child’s cancer

-Reliable information can be found in pharmacies, doctors and health centres but it's not as easy to find trusted information online.
+Reliable information on cancer in children can be found in pharmacies, doctors and health centres but it's not as easy to find trusted information online.
 Searching on government, NHS or condition-specific sites can be useful and our partners Macmillan, Teenage Cancer Trust and Children's Cancer and Leukaemia Group also offer great support.

 Facts about childhood cancer

 What childhood cancer is and some key statistics.